Abhiricky1992/UTA-MAE3185-Notes/sec09/interruptCodes.md

 #define inPin 17
 #define ledPin 25

-//Define timers dpending on the number of funtions you have struct repeating_timer timer1;
+//Number of timers to be defined depend on the number of tasks struct repeating_timer timer1;
 struct repeating_timer timer2;

-const uint outTaskTime = 1e6;
+//Define the time intervals at which the tasks need to be repeated const uint outTaskTime = 1e6;
 const uint inTaskTime  = 1e5;

 bool outPinState = 1;
-bool outTask(__unused struct repeating_timer *t)
+//Callback function for OutTask bool outTask(__unused struct repeating_timer *t)
 {
  gpio_put(outPin,outPinState);